 Look at the Weather by Britta Teckentrup compels readers to wonder about the weather.
 This lesson idea guides learners in a contemplative art exercise that supports the standards.

 Summary Are you planning a STEAM challenge?
 Does it involve design and construction?
 If so, read Wild Buildings and Bridges: Architecture Inspired by Nature.
 In this book, author Etta Kaner explains how nature influences design.
-She pulls on her experience as a classroom teacher to deliver… Continue Reading “Wild Buildings and Bridges: Architecture Inspired by Nature by Etta Kaner”
+She draws the ideas from her experience as a classroom… Continue Reading “Wild Buildings and Bridges: Architecture Inspired by Nature by Etta Kaner”

 Summary Think of a time when your whole being fully appreciated nature.
 What did you see?
 What did you hear?
 In Thank You, Earth: A Love Letter To Our Planet, we see incredible images of our beautiful home.
 Gorgeous photos of plants, animals and landscapes… Continue Reading “Thank You, Earth: A Love Letter To Our Planet Lesson Activity”